cstyan/adbDocumentation/README.md

+**NOTE:** At this point it's been nearly 10 years since I did my little reverse engineering + documentation project.
+What's written here may be just as out of date as the AOSP documentation was back in ~2015/2016.
+If the AOSP documentation of ADB is now better please let me know so I can include a link to it.
+If not, please open PRs here if anything I have written is no longer true/up to date.

 # ADB Protocol Documentation
 ADB (Android Debug Bridge) and its protocol is what your computer uses to communicate with Android devices.
 The protocol itself is an